Frequently Asked Questions

 How long will it take me to get my product?

-Our lead time is generally 2-3 weeks for all orders.
+Our lead time is generally 2 weeks for all non-custom orders orders.
 Shipping estimates at check out do not include the processing time.
 Shipping times will vary depending on the shipping method used as both the USPS and FedEx can experience delays which are noted on their websites.
 We suggest to plan for and allow up to 2 weeks once the item is shipped.
-Often orders are processed, shipped and delivered much quicker, but we want you to know your order may take up to 4 weeks to arrive.
+COVID-19 has impacted shipping sometimes creating delays up to 4 weeks with the USPS.
+Often orders are processed, shipped and delivered much quicker, but we want you to know your order may take up to 4 weeks to after shipping to arrive.

 Where are your products made?